nikhilweee/blog-jekyll/_posts/2016-09-12-shadowsocks.md

 layout: post
 title: Shadowsocks
 subtitle: Dont let your ISP block you
-tags: [shadowsocks, tutorial, tunnel, android, firewall]
+tags: [shadowsocks, tunnel, android, blocked, supervisor, linux, digitalocean]
-category: [hacks]
+category: [hacks, tutorial]
 published: true
 ---
-Shadowsocks!
+[Shadowsocks](https://shadowsocks.org/)!
 Sounds like the new superhero after _Deadpool_.
 Well, in a way it _is_ a superhero!
 It let's you bypass censorship, even the GFW! [^gfw] Okay, so what's this fuss about?
 Before going further, I think it needs some introduction.

 [^gfw]: The Great Firewall of China